pixel-ports/docs-pas/docs/user_guide.md

 <br/>

    - **Tomcat OT application - Swagger**: Open a web browser and go to *http://your-server-ip:8080/otpixel/doc* You should be able to see the Swagger UI of the application.
 You can click on **Authorize**, enter your **apiKey** and start testing the API.
+You can use the **GET /models/list** to retrieve all available published  models.
+Currently only the dummypas model will appear, if you did the actions in the previous step.
-As there are no models or predictive algorithms, you should get an empty array.
+As there are no instances, you should get an empty array here

 <p align="center">
 <img src="https://github.com/pixel-ports/docs-hub-ot/raw/master/docs/img/OT-swagger-check.jpg" alt="OT_SWAGGER_CHECK" align="center"/>